-A Spanish bank wishes to obtain credit from the Banco de España (the Spanish central bank) on the basis of marketable assets issued and held in the Italian SSS Monte Titoli.
+A Spanish bank wishes to obtain credit from the Banco de España (the national central bank of Spain) on the basis of marketable assets issued and held in the Italian SSS Monte Titoli.

-Step 1 - The Spanish bank contacts the Banco de España (the HCB), requesting the credit and stating that it intends to use the CCBM to mobilise marketable assets that it holds in Italy.
+Step 1 - The Spanish bank contacts the Banco de España (the HCB) requesting the credit and stating that it intends to use the CCBM to mobilise marketable assets that it holds in Italy.

-Step 2 - On the basis of the information provided by the counterparty, the Banco de España sends a CCBM message to the Banca d'Italia (the Italian central bank) requesting that it receives Italian securities from the counterparty on its behalf.
+Step 2 - On the basis of the information provided by the counterparty, the Banco de España sends a CCBM message to the Banca d'Italia (the national central bank of Italy) requesting that it receives Italian securities from the counterparty on its behalf.
 At the same time, the counterparty issues instructions for the marketable assets to be transferred (or instructs its custodian in Italy to transfer them) to an account managed by the Banca d'Italia at Monte Titoli.
 In this example, therefore, the Banca d'Italia acts as the CCB for the Banco de España, the HCB.